Passer Rating Calculator

 Everything you need to know about passer rating and how to calculate it.

-What is considered a good passer rating in the NFL?
+What is a good passer rating in the NFL?

-A passer rating above 90.0 is generally considered good, while anything above 100.0 is excellent.
-The league average typically hovers around 89.0 to 93.0 depending on the season.
+A passer rating above 90.0 is generally considered good in the NFL, while anything above 100.0 is excellent.
+The league average typically falls between 89.0 and 93.0 depending on the season.
+Ratings above 110 are considered elite, placing a quarterback among the best performers in the league.

 What is the difference between Passer Rating and QBR?

-Does the NCAA use the same formula as the NFL?
+Does the NCAA use the same passer rating formula as the NFL?

-No. The NCAA uses a different 'Passing Efficiency' formula that does not cap the individual components.
-Because of this, college ratings are typically much higher, often exceeding 150 or even 200.
+No. The NCAA uses a different formula called 'Passer Efficiency Rating' that does not cap individual components like the NFL formula does.
+Because of this, college quarterback ratings are uncapped and often exceed 150 or even 200.
+A direct comparison between NFL and NCAA ratings is not meaningful without conversion.